-That being said, there may be a chance for video games to be used effectively by those who suffer with various mental illnesses, specifically depression.
-Addictions come in various forms and the dangers of such should be apparent, but if the public eye can try to understand the core motivational factors of why people play video games, a new perspective of why and how games are played can be found.
-Instead of using video games as a means of escape, using video games to focus on improving real-life skills may be able to provide more substantial and long-term improvement, and could even be considered a healthy coping mechanism if used correctly.
+That being said, there may be a chance for video games to be used effectively by those who suffer from various mental illnesses, specifically depression.
+Addictions come in multiple forms, and the dangers of such should be apparent, but if the public eye can try to understand the core motivational factors of why people play video games, a new perspective of why and how games are played can be found.
+Instead of using video games as a means of escape, using video games to focus on improving real-life skills may be able to provide more substantial and long-term improvement.
+It could even be considered a healthy coping mechanism if used correctly.

 So what is this “Gaming Disorder”?

-The WHO defines gaming disorder as an “impaired control over gaming, increasing priority given to gaming over other activities to the extent that gaming takes precedence over other interests and daily activities, and continuation or escalation of gaming despite the occurrence of negative consequences.”
+The WHO defines gaming disorder as “impaired control over gaming, increasing priority given to gaming over other activities to the extent that gaming takes precedence over other interests and daily activities, and continuation or escalation of gaming despite the occurrence of negative consequences.”
 This compulsion to play video games takes over other interests and daily activities.
-Drastic changes to sleep patterns, eating, and bathing are also symptoms along with withdrawal-like effects.
-The WHO says that if significant destructive behavior comes as a result to obsessive video game play for at least 12 months, a diagnosis can be made.
+Drastic changes to sleep patterns, eating, and bathing are also symptoms, along with withdrawal-like effects.
+The WHO says that if significant destructive behavior comes as a result of obsessive video gameplay for at least 12 months, a diagnosis can be made.

 Well, why do people even play video games?

-If video games are ever to be used as effective coping mechanisms, it is important to acknowledge the potential dangers and understand why they exist in the first place.
+If video games are ever to be used as effective coping mechanisms, it is essential to acknowledge the potential dangers and understand why they exist in the first place.

-Everyone has their own reasons for playing video games, but actual gray matter activity may provide some more insight.
-More overt symptoms of depression include pessimism, apathy, and insomnia, with more subtle symptoms including difficulty with decision making, remembering details, and even planning and setting priorities.
-In 2008, Thomas Frodl conducted a study over a three year period focused on the differences in the brains of patients with and without depression.
-Frodl found that compared to the healthy group, those with depression show significant decline in gray matter density in the hippocampus (the brain’s memory core), the anterior cingulum (problem solving station), the amygdala (the brain’s fear center), and areas of the prefrontal cortex (planning and setting priorities).
-Essentially, depression causes portions of the brain to shrink over time due to under-stimulation, similar to a muscle atrophy.
+Everyone has their reasons for playing video games, but actual gray matter activity may provide some more insight.
+More overt symptoms of depression include pessimism, apathy, and insomnia, with more subtle symptoms, including difficulty with decision making, remembering details, and planning and setting priorities.
+In 2008, Thomas Frodl conducted a study over three years focused on the differences in the brains of patients with and without depression.
+Frodl found that compared to the healthy group, those with depression show a significant decline in gray matter density in the hippocampus (the brain’s memory core), the anterior cingulum (problem-solving station), the amygdala (the brain’s fear center), and areas of the prefrontal cortex (planning and setting priorities).
+Mainly, depression causes portions of the brain to shrink over time due to under-stimulation, similar to muscle atrophy.